2009–10 Swiss Super League

-The 2009–10 Swiss Super League is the 113th season of top-tier football in Switzerland.
-The competition is officially named AXPO Super League due to sponsoring purposes.
-It began on 11 July 2009 and has ended in May 2010.
+The 2009–10 Swiss Super League was the 113th season of top-tier football in Switzerland.
+The competition was officially named AXPO Super League due to sponsoring purposes.
+It began on 11 July 2009 and ended in May 2010.
 FC Zürich were the defending champions.
 The title was won by FC Basel.

 Promotion and relegation

 Liechtenstein side FC Vaduz were relegated after finishing in 10th and last place in 2008–09 Swiss Super League.
 They were replaced by Challenge League 2008–09 champions FC St. Gallen.